 Note that USB-IF introduced the names for data transfer speeds as follows:

 - Superspeed Plus = 10 Gbps

-Moreover, there is a concept of “lanes” in each of these connector types that significantly affects the transfer rates of each.
+There is also a concept of “lanes” in each of these connector types that significantly affect the transfer rates of each.
 However, we will not discuss them in detail in this post.

 Let us now continue to see how to check which USB connection type you have available on your PC.

 How to Check Which USB Connection Type is Supported